 Watercolour on paper.

 There's a lot of chattering of pots and pans, every time I go to my saucepan drawers.
 Sometimes it's like all out war!
-I grab for a saucepan lid, and it's slid way up the back...I reach to get it and I'm - attacked by a metal grater, snapped at by saucepan handles and...
+I grab for a saucepan lid, and it's slid way up the back...I reach to get it and I'm: attacked by a metal grater, snapped at by saucepan handles, and held back...
 Continue Reading →

 The other day, my husband brought in some garlic from the garden.
 Their tendrils and the bulbous shapes looked so attractive.
 I thought...I must draw them!
 It was a favourite subject matter of mine years ago.
 This is the completed drawing above, with drawings of the various processes further along.
 So I went searching around for...
 Continue Reading →